 Q-GLO/Q-PARC are located at the Ongwanada Resource Center in Kingston, ON.
 Ongwanada is a non-profit, accredited organization, and it supports people with developmental disabilities, with a special focus on those with complex needs, and their families, so they can lead full lives, effectively supported in their communities.
 We value our partnership with Ongwanada and appreciate its ongoing support of our research.

-Q-PARC is a part of Queen’s Genomics Lab under the directorship of Dr. Calvin Sjaarda in the Department of Psychiatry and the Center for Neuroscience Studies at Queen’s University in Kingston, ON.
+Q-PARC is a part of Queen’s Genomics Lab at Ongwanada (Q-GLO) under the directorship of Dr. Calvin Sjaarda in the Department of Psychiatry and the Center for Neuroscience Studies at Queen’s University in Kingston, ON.
 We are in partnership with many researchers and clinicians and agencies at Queen’s and many other institutions.
 The Queen’s University Health Sciences and Affiliated Teaching Hospitals Research Ethics Board (HSREB) provides our human research approvals and ensures our ethical and professional research practices.

 Text to Speech Tools